mtemkit/Python-Discord-AI-Chat-Bot/README.md

 ### Extra Notes:

 The final image used to represent the chat bot was also chosen out of several other images generated using one of OpenAi's models!
+Feel free to look through them in the images folder.

 <p align="left">
   <img src="images/professor_chat_bot.png" width="800" height="800" title="Chat Bot Representing Image">